MirkMart/Lab_CompGeno/4_GenomeAssembly/README.md

 > EXTRA : To remove redundant contigs (*i.e* haplotigs)
 > *[Purge\_dups](https://github.com/dfguan/purge_dups)* is one of the
 > most used softwares.
-It uses both long - reads coverage and self -
+It uses both long - reads coverage and self-alignments
-> alignments informations to identify and remove poorly collapsed region
+> informations to identify and remove poorly collapsed regions
 > of the assembly.